 Economic crisis and global recession.
 The credit crunch and ensuing financial crisis left a legacy of heightened cost efficiency measures.
 Arguably, many parts of the serviced office industry benefited from new-found business requirements for shorter office leases and greater flexibility.
 Yet business centers and coworking spaces weren’t immune to the recession, which left many with high vacancies and their own long-term lease deals to contend with.

 In London, AIM-listed Serviced Office Group acquired Avanta Managed Offices, resulting in 37 properties as part of ‘Avanta Serviced Office Group’.
+In the same year John Arenas launched Serendipity Labs, a coworking franchise model, and Industrious was launched by Jamie Hodari and Justin Stewart.

 Image taken from Avanta Business Centres Facebook Page

 Regus acquired Avanta Serviced Office Group.
 In the same year, Regus made a significant move in the coworking sector by acquiring Spaces, a workspace operator founded in The Netherlands that’s now expanding across Europe, North America and Asia Pacific.
+2015 also saw the launch of Chinese coworking brand UrWork.